topher-lo/PyShopper/README.md

 ## Project Status
 - This mini-project is under active development.
-- The code is currently NOT usable.
-I've specified the Shopper model in PyMC3 but it is not optimized.
+- This model can be fitted with either MCMC sampling or variational inference.
+- An example is provided in the Jupyter notebook `example.ipynb`.
-- PyShopper code has only been run on a dataset with 100 observed trips (~300 observations).
+- PyShopper code has been tested in Colab on a dataset with 5000 observed trips (~15000 observations).
 - Depending on your RAM, I do not know whether the code is memory efficient enough for a larger dataset.
-- Inference via NUTS MCMC sampling seems to converge in this very limited sample.
-- Sampling is very slow and takes over 5 hours to complete on my T590 ThinkPad.

 ## Background
 The goals of this mini-project were to: